emmercm/www/src/blog/_i-dont-want-to-think-about-it.md

 Obviously this testing strategy isn't a fool-proof plan.
 My end-to-end runtime testing doesn't have a particularly high test coverage by lines of code.
 Instead, it aims to cover a high percentage of API traffic.
 The next step I want to take with these services is to make use of [canary deployments](https://martinfowler.com/bliki/CanaryRelease.html?ref=wellarchitected) to reduce the blast radius of bugs that make their way to production.

-I greatly increased my team's confidence
+I greatly increased my team's confidence in these services, making their deployment less of a ceremony.
+I no longer have to think about

 You should still test things like authorization and input validation in unit tests.